When the Hustle Pauses: Learning to Trust the Season You’re In

 Shedding Old Leaves

 This isn’t a season of escaping.
-It’s a season of becoming.

-It’s a season of shedding self-doubt.
-Of pruning the distractions.
-Of saying no to everything that keeps me from my goals — even when it’s uncomfortable.
+A time for shedding self-doubt, pruning distractions, and saying no to everything that pulls me away from what I’m building — even when it’s uncomfortable.

 Embracing the Stillness

-If you’re feeling stuck too — like your life is on hold, or your dreams are dragging — I want to remind you (and myself) that it’s okay to be in a slower season.
+If you’re feeling stuck too — like life is on pause or your dreams are dragging — know this:

 Seasons change.
 And so do we.